-The Clay Studio, a 501(c)3 nonprofit organization with a focus on the ceramic arts, seeks a dynamic and entrepreneurial Director of Development to lead our annual fundraising efforts while simultaneously conceptualizing and executing an ambitious strategy for growth.
-With a 40th Anniversary on the horizon, this is a great opportunity to raise your professional visibility while laying the foundation for a capital campaign within 36 months.
+The Clay Studio, a 501(c)3 nonprofit organization with a focus on the ceramic arts, seeks a dynamic and detailed oriented Development Coordinator to assist with all aspects of The Clay Studio’s annual fundraising efforts and membership program.
+This is a great opportunity to further develop your professional fundraising and grant writing skills in a fast paced creative environment.

 The Clay Studio was founded in 1974 as an artist collective.
-As we approach our 40th Anniversary in 2014, we have a proud legacy of presenting international programs, hosting three national clay conferences, and serving local artists, students, children, and adults.
+As we celebrate our 40th Anniversary, we have a proud legacy of presenting international programs, hosting three national clay conferences, and serving local artists, students, children, and adults.
 The organization has worked to attain a strong local, national, and international reputation in the field of ceramic arts programming.

 The Clay Studio has a budget of $1.7 million, of which 50% is contributed income.
 We are organized in the following six business units: Consignment Shop, Gallery, Studio Rental Program, Ceramics School, Claymobile, and Artist Residency.
 In the coming two to three years, the organization anticipates the need for a capital campaign in the range of five to ten million dollars.